RuslanKoynov/geometric_lib/docs/README.md

+# Greetings
+- Hi!
+This is .py files for calculating the area and perimeter of some geometric shapes.
+You can find out more further!

 # Math formulas
 ## Area
 - Circle: S = πR²
 - Rectangle: S = ab
 - Square: S = a²
+- Triangle: S = (a * h) / 2

 ## Perimeter
 - Circle: P = 2πR
 - Rectangle: P = 2a + 2b
 - Square: P = 4a
+- Triangle: P = a + b + c

 # Functions
 ## Circle